MGM could pay up to $800M in Las Vegas shooting settlement

 Chatwin expects the most severely afflicted victims would be the smallest group with numbers growing among other groups of less affected victims.
 He also noted that attorney fees are likely to take about half of the settlement money.

-Chatwin noted that MGM angered many people last year by filing lawsuits against victims in a bid to consolidated cases into federal court where the company could avoid liability under a law passed after the Sept.
+Chatwin noted that MGM angered many people last year by filing lawsuits against victims in a bid to consolidate cases in federal court, where the company could avoid liability under a law passed after the Sept.
 11 attacks.
 MGM maintains that a security company hired for the company had a certification from the Department of Homeland Security and it believes the shooting qualified as an act of terrorism.

 Contact Richard N. Velotta at rvelotta@reviewjournal.com or 702-477-3893.
 Follow @RickVelotta on Twitter.
 Review-Journal staff writer Rachel Crosby and The Associated Press contributed to this report.